 - Cannabis legalization offers new tax revenue for states

 Due to prohibition, it’s hard to know precisely how much money can be made from regulating cannabis sales.
 But a Harvard economist estimates the marijuana trade to be worth about $113 billion annually.
 That translates to about $45 billion in taxes that the government is missing out on every year.
-Tax money that can be put toward a variety of social and economic programs nationwide.
+Tax money can be put toward a variety of social and economic programs nationwide.
 Fortunately, more than seven states have pushed to legalize marijuana for recreation.
 And even more support its medicinal uses.
-Meaning, there’s plenty of data coming to light that reveals legal cannabis’ impact on state tax revenue.
+Meaning, there’s plenty of data coming to light that reveals legal cannabis’s impact on state tax revenue.
 So let’s look at Colorado.
 Within the first 10 months of 2016, marijuana businesses in Colorado made roughly $1.1 billion in legal cannabis sales.
 That translates to more than $150 million in tax revenue for the state–just between January and October alone!
 That’s crazy!
 Especially when you consider that Colorado voted to legalize recreational use in 2012.
 Which means that before 2012, this extra cash flow simply didn’t exist in the state.
 And with Colorado’s excise tax, nearly $50 million of that money went straight to school construction projects throughout the state.
 By contrast, in states where marijuana is illegal, all money made on its sale goes to…well, we can’t really know.
 But since it’s completely untaxed and unregulated, we can be sure it’s not going to governmental programs or building schools.